glennpck/glennpck/README.md

 **Currently Working On**

-* Python Development/PHP Programming
+* Python Development
+* Neural Networks (Convolutional and Recurrent)
-* Deep Learning Neural Network Models
+* Hyperparameter fine tuning for Deep Learning

 **Connect With Me**